5jt/Tatin/docs/source/install-server.md

 ### Maintenance folder

-!!! danger "Never replace the folder `maintenance/`."
+!!! danger "Never replace the maintenance folder."

-    It documents changes made to the packages: you don’t want to lose this.
+    The folder `maintenance/` documents changes made to the packages: you don’t want to lose this.

 If the new folder is not empty, copy its content over.
 Maintenance files can be used to carry out changes on all or some of the packages managed by the server, like adding a new property to the package config files of all packages.